AgamChopra/AgamChopra/README.md

 ### 'Utah Teapot!'
-My aim is to understand the dynamics of complex physical systems such as the brain, leveraging modern Machine Learning algorithms and computer vision.
-I am also interested in Physics-based approaches for solving Machine Learning based problems and physically constrained optimization algorithms inspired by neural pruning in early brain development, that should work with small datasets and fewer iterations.
+I love Physics and Computer Science, and aim to understand complex physical systems such as the brain, leveraging modern Machine Learning algorithms and computer vision.
+I am also interested in Physics-constrained optimization, biological neural pruning in early brain development, and other methods to improve ML algorithms.

-📫 Reach out to me @ achopra4@uw.edu